drhanjones/fmt-llm/README.md

 # Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models

 ## Introduction
-This repository contains code for the paper - Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models.
+This repo contains the PyTorch implementation of the Fleeting Memory Transformer, and code to execute all the training runs and experiments from the paper “Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models", by Thamma & Heilbron

-Currently, this codebase contains the training code for the fleeting memory transformer models.

 ## Acknowledgements